Key Concepts

 .
 We will talk about paths in a later section of the documentation.

-Now we actually need to display the word to the user.
+Now we need to actually display the word to the user.
 We can do this by updating the template part of the component.

 <script setup>